Soil stripping

 My floor discolors when stripped?

-In this case it is imperative to change the product and refer to the manufacturer's technical sheet for the floor, which sometimes recommends solvent-based formulations and not alkaline ones, for example.
-Discoloration can also be linked to the age of the floor and in this case it will be necessary to use a lower dilution to promote mechanical action.
+In this case, it is imperative to change the product and refer to the manufacturer's technical data sheet for the floor, which sometimes recommends solvent-based formulations rather than alkaline ones, for example.
+Discoloration can also be linked to the age of the floor, and in this case, a lower dilution will be required to promote mechanical action.

 How do I check that my rinsing is correct?

-Simple method by applying a little clear water on different points of your surface and place a pH paper strip or litmus paper on it.
-This type of strips used to control the pH of swimming pools is easily available on the market.
-If your pH strip indicates a pH that is still alkaline, it will be essential to repeat the rinsing operation otherwise the wax will not hold well in the next phase.
+A simple method involves applying a little clean water to different points on your surface and placing a pH paper strip or litmus paper on it.
+This type of strip used to check the pH of swimming pools is readily available on the market.
+If your pH strip indicates a pH that is still alkaline, it will be imperative to repeat the rinsing operation, otherwise the wax will not hold well in the next phase.

 I applied my wax but it turned to dust: flour?